Salo or the 120 days of Sodom review

 Salo or the 120 days of Sodom has a complex theme.
 I have two interpretations.
 One is a political message on capitalism.
 The hypocrisy of capitalism is the concept of all people being equal are not practiced.
 People with high social statuses get more privileges than lower classes.
 The lower class are treated like cattle.

 The other way I interpreted it is a message on child abuse.
 Salo or the 120 days of Sodom exposes the horrors of child abuse.
 Adults are sick enough to prey on the most vulnerable of society to gratify selfish and vile desires - children.
-What you see in Salo or the 120 days of Sodom happens more often than people think like the children's homes.
+What you see in Salo or the 120 days of Sodom happens more often than people think.
 It doesn't matter what people's social statuses are, how intelligent they are, how rich they are, etc. Child abuse happens at all levels of society.
 Salo exposes the disturbing reality that child abuse can happen to anyone.
 If abusers have enough power and money, they can escape justice.

 These themes are what made Salo or the 120 days of Sodom horrifying.